Know Your Worth: When It’s Time To Adjust Your Freelance Rate

 Make a Routine

 Inflation is not going anywhere anytime soon.
 Of course, your expenses are going to be the same as well.
-As long as inflation continues to go up, you need to make sure that you raise your rates appropriately.
+As long as inflation continues to rise, you need to ensure you raise your rates appropriately.

-Even though long-term and repeat clients are not as common as they once were, you might want to consider raising your rates by the same amount for new clients every year.
+Therefore, developing a routine with some of your clients might be helpful.
+Even though long-term and repeat clients are less common than they once were, you might want to consider raising your rates by the same amount for new clients every year.

 Then, you only have to raise your rates for repeat clients sporadically because you are charging your new clients more money.
 Think about this as giving your long-term clients a discount in exchange for their loyalty.

-Of course, there may come a time on their rates have to go up as well.
+Of course, there may come a time when their rates have to go up as well.

 See Related: Best Freelance Writing Jobs